 We have solved the equipment problem in teaching young kids to scull — that is, the problem of big boats and sculls.
 The Little Sculling Boat and Little Sculls fit younger kids, such that they can learn to scull comfortably, safely, develop good habits, and enjoy the sport.

 Europeans have been starting kids by sculling (rather than sweep rowing, as in the US) but usually in the early teens, some as early as 10.
-We think kids should start earlier in the US too, and, now a kid can start as young as 4-5 yrs old.
+We think kids should start earlier in the US too, and, have fun with it.
+Now a kid can start as young as 4-5 yrs old.

 We hope our Little Sculling Boat™ will make it possible for thousands of kids to try and enjoy sculling.
 We want the sport to spread (through community rowing programs and summer camps, sculling camps, and as an affordable boat for households that have access to water), and the skills to improve exponentially.